Donald Payne Jr.: 2020

+Payne faced two challengers in the 2020 Democratic primary, but won renomination with 88.5% of the vote.
+Then in the general election he defeated Republican Jennifer Zinone, Libertarian John Mirrione, and two independents, receiving 83.3% of the vote.

 2022

+Payne faced two challengers, Imani Oakley and Akil Khafani.
+He defeated both of them, receiving 83.3% of the vote.
+Then in the general election he faced Republican David Pinckney, Libertarian Kendal Ludden, and two independents.
+He would be re-elected with 77.6% of the vote.

 Tenure

 Payne was sworn into office on November 15, 2012.
+He thus had two months more seniority than other members of the 2012 House freshman class.
 He co-sponsored the Violence Against Women Reauthorization Act of 2013 and the Paycheck Fairness Act, a bill aimed at expanding the scope of the Equal Pay Act of 1963 and Fair Labor Standards Act.
 Payne also co-sponsored H.R.
 41, authorizing $30.4 billion from the Federal Emergency Management Agency's National Flood Insurance Program to victims of Hurricane Sandy.

 On March 24, 2014, Payne introduced the Department of Homeland Security Interoperable Communications Act (H.R.
 4289; 113th Congress) a bill that would require the United States Department of Homeland Security (DHS), within 120 days of the bill's enactment, to devise a strategy to improve communications among DHS agencies.
 DHS would be required to submit regular reports to Congress on its progress and the decisions it makes.

+Payne voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.